CRIMAC-WP4-Machine-learning/CRIMAC-Raw-To-Svf-TSf/README.md

 # CRIMAC-Raw-To-Sv(f)-TS(f)
 Python code illustrating the current basic steps for handling broadband echosounder data from raw data (exemplified using the EK80-family data) to frequency dependent volume backscattering strength (Sv(f)) and target strength (TS(f)).

-Example broadband data consisting of complex raw data from one ping callected with the EK80 is included and stored in json format following the structure of a raw file.
-The example data is located in \Examples
+Example broadband data consisting of complex raw data from one ping callected with a broadband echosounder (EK80) is included and stored in json format following the structure of a raw file.
+The example data are located in \Data.

-The example raw data can be processed to frequency dependent Sv and TS (to be implemented) using example scripts located in \Examples.
+The example raw data can be processed to frequency dependent Sv and TS using main.py.

-The majority of the calculations are performed in EK80Calculation.py found under \Core
+The majority of the calculations are performed in Calculation.py found under \Core

-Requirements to run the code are given in requirements_win.txt

 ## example_sendPulse.py